rwieruch/blog_iamliesa_content/blog/how-to-oil-pulling-benefits/index.md

 Now the actual oil pulling can start.
 Put a tablespoon of oil in your mouth and keep the oil moving nicely in your mouth.
 By pulling the oral oil through the interdental spaces pads, harmful bacteria are solved.
 After about ten to 20 minutes you can spit out the oil.
 Beware that you should not spit it in the sink or the toilet though, otherwise the toxins that the oil now contains go directly into the water cycle.
 It's best to simply spit it in a handkerchief and dispose of it in the wastepaper basket.

+# Oil pulling: before or after brushing the teeth?

+The oil pulling should be done before brushing your teeth in the morning.
+Simply follow the oil pulling steps and finish the procedure by brushing your teeth after you completed the oil pulling.

+Though it is mostly recommended to brush your teeth immediately after doing the oil pulling, some people believe it has benefits not to brush them directly after to allow the retention of good bacteria and the rebalancing of the oral microbiome.

-# Which oil to use for oil pulling?
+# The best oil for oil pulling.

 Oils used for oil pulling should be one thing above all: high quality.
-Cold-pressed vegetable oils such as olive or sunflower oil are best suited.
+Cold-pressed vegetable oils such as olive or sunflower oil are the best oils for oil pulling.
 In India, sesame oil is used.
 Rapeseed, linseed and coconut oil are also suitable for mouthwash.

 A lot of people swear by coconut oil.
 This oil has the advantage that it is not only an anti-inflammatory powerhouse, but also contains lauric acid, which is a medium-chain triglyceride (MCT) that has proven to be incredibly effective at killing bad bacteria in your mouth that contribute to tooth decay.

 Meanwhile, there are also numerous finished dental care products, which are often accompanied by a refreshing mint flavor flavor.
 These are ideal for on the go.

-**Sunflower Oil**
+**Sunflower Oil for oil pulling**

 Sunflower oil goes back to the russian tradition of oil pulling.
 It is cheap and has a light taste.
 However, a lot of low-quality sunflower oil is being sold these days.
 That's why you should pay close attention to a trusted manufacturer.

-**Sesame Oil**
+**Sesame Oil for oil pulling**

 Sesame oil is the original oil used in ayurvedic oil pulling.
 Make sure that you are only using cold-pressed and unheated sesame oil.
 This is then also very light in taste.

 One major benefit of sesame oil is its capability to penetrate deeply into the tissue and bring harmful substances to the surface.
 It especially helps with gingivitis and periodontal disease and contains the powerful antioxidants sesamol and sesamolin.

-**Flaxseed Oil**
+**Flaxseed Oil for oil pulling**

 Flaxseed oil has particularly healing effects on the mouth- and throat area.
 In folk medicine, the oil was used to help with asthma, cough, bronchitis, and hoarseness, among others.
 Because of its harsh taste, it is best mixed 1:1 with sunflower oil.
 Because of its high amount of alpha-linoleic acid, you shouldn't keep flaxseed oil for too long after opening it.
 Therefore, only mix small quantities and keep it in the fridge.

-**Coconut Oil**
+**Coconut Oil for oil pulling**

-Coconut oil is the classic among oils for oil pulling.
+Coconut oil for oil pulling is the classic among all oils.
 On the one hand, it has a very pleasant taste, on the other hand it has strong antibacterial powers.
 It is particularly good for the oral flora.

-**Olive Oil**
+**Olive Oil for oil pulling**

 I guess, olive oil is the most famous and most used oil of them all.
 It's an essential in every [healthy kitchen](https://www.iamliesa.com/stocking-healthy-kitchen-fats) not only because of its good taste but also because of its positive effect on the health.